-Legal risks include, among other things, the risk of litigation (for example, as a result of misselling claims); disputes (for example, over the terms of legacy trades); the inadequacy of transaction documentation (for example, ambiguous terms); unenforceability (for example, of security arrangements); uncertainty with respect to applicable laws and regulations (including change in laws or regulations); and employee disputes.
-Some of these risks result in claims which the Issuer defends, settles or results in actual litigation that, in each case, the Issuer may incur legal expenses to defend.
+Legal risks include, among other things, the risk of litigation (for example, as a result of mis-selling claims); disputes (for example, over the terms of legacy trades); the inadequacy of transaction documentation (for example, ambiguous terms); unenforceability (for example, of security arrangements); uncertainty with respect to applicable laws and regulations (including change in laws or regulations); and employee disputes.
+Some of these risks result in claims which the Issuer defends, settles or results in actual litigation that, in each case, the Group may incur legal expenses to defend.

 If a transaction which the Issuer has entered into is determined to be unenforceable against a counterparty, there is an increased risk that other counterparties which have entered into similar transactions will seek to have those transactions set aside.
 This may also lead to regulatory scrutiny of such transactions, all of which could lead to significant costs for the Issuer, even where the outcome is determined in its favour.
-For further information relating to legal and regulatory proceedings, refer to "Note 36 - Contingent Liabilities, Guarantees and Commitments" in notes to the consolidated financial statements in the 2021 CSi Annual Report.

-The Issuer's business is highly regulated, and existing, new or changed laws, rules and regulations may adversely affect the Issuer's business and ability to execute its strategic plans
+For further information relating to legal and regulatory proceedings, refer to "Note 35 - Contingent Liabilities, Guarantees and Commitments" in notes to the consolidated financial statements in the 2022 CSi Annual Report.

-As a participant in the financial services industry, the Issuer is subject to extensive laws, rules and regulations by governments, governmental agencies, supervisory authorities and self-regulatory organisations around the world.
-It has in the past faced, and expects to continue to face, increasingly extensive and complex laws, regulations and regulatory scrutiny and possible enforcement actions.
+The Issuer's business is highly regulated, and existing, new or changed laws, rules and regulations may adversely affect the Issuer's business and ability to execute its strategic plans faced, and expects to continue to face, increasingly extensive and complex laws, rules, regulations and regulatory scrutiny and possible enforcement actions, including an evolving and complex set of sanctions regimes.
 In recent years, costs related to compliance with these requirements and the penalties and fines sought and imposed on the financial services industry by regulatory authorities have increased significantly.
 It expects such increased regulation and enforcement to continue to increase costs, including, but not limited to, costs related to compliance, systems and operations, and to negatively affect the Issuer's ability to conduct certain types of business.
 These increased costs and negative impacts on the Issuer's business could adversely affect its profitability and competitive position.
-These laws, rules and regulations often serve to limit activities, including through the application of increased capital, leverage and liquidity requirements, customer protection and market conduct regulations and direct or indirect restrictions on the businesses in which the Issuer may operate.
-Such limitations can have a negative effect on the Issuer's business.
+These laws, rules and regulations often serve to limit activities, including through the application of increased or enhanced capital, leverage and liquidity requirements, the implementation of additional capital surcharges for risks related to operational, litigation, regulatory and similar matters, customer protection and market conduct regulations, anti-money laundering, anti-corruption and anti-bribery laws, rules and regulations, compliance with evolving ESG standards and requirements and direct or indirect restrictions on the businesses in which the Issuer may operate or invest.
+Such limitations can have a negative effect on the Issuer's business and its ability to implement strategic initiatives.
 To the extent that disinvestment is required from certain businesses, losses could be incurred, as the Issuer may be forced to sell such businesses at a discount, which in certain instances could be substantial, as a result of both the constrained timing of such sales and the possibility that other financial institutions are liquidating similar investments at the same time.
 If this happens, this may have an impact on the Issuer's financial condition and results of operations, which could in turn lead to a decrease in the value of its securities.
-For further information on legal and regulatory risk management, refer to "vi) Legal (including Regulatory) Risk" in "41 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.